 Why is car insurance more expensive for unemployed drivers?

-Aspects of the life of an unemployed driver that serve to increase the price of premiums offered include the fact that searching for a job often involved driving around a lot in potentially unfamiliar places.
+Aspects of the life of an unemployed driver that serve to increase the price of premiums offered include the fact that searching for a job often involves driving around a lot in potentially unfamiliar places.

 The combination of increased mileage and potential increased risk of theft (due to unfamiliar and potentially risky locations being visited) translates into higher risk on the part of the insurer and so into higher costs of insurance policies.